Skip to main content

 Asian Access

-Asian Access is a new programme that aims to inspire, empower and support Asian Heritage students who are typically underrepresented in higher education to apply to Durham University.
+Asian Access is a new residential programme that aims to inspire, empower and support Asian heritage students from across the United Kingdom to apply to Durham University.

 Group of students smiling and chatting.